jronallo/iiif-workshop/workshop/preparation/web-server.md

 In order to serve up the local files you're editing during the workshop you'll need to be running a simple web server.
 Even if you've never run a web server on your own machine before this still ought to be easy.

+While you can use standard web servers like Apache or Nginx, you're on your own for setup instructions.
+The web server will need to listen to localhost on port 3000, have the needed CORS headers set, and serve files from the root directory.
+The strong recommendation is to use the Web Server for Chrome extension.
+Other options are provided as potential fallbacks for locked down machines.

 ## Chrome Extension

 The easiest way to get a web server running is to use the [Web Server for Chrome extension](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en).